andygimma/pdfsort-cli/README.md

 `pdfsort split input_pdf, output_pdf, first_page, last_page, increment`

+Note: This currently relies on `pdfjam`.
+This will be changed in the near future.

 #### Rotate all pages in a pdf by 180 degrees and create an output pdf.
 Can optionally specify degrees.

 `pdfsort rotate_all input_pdf, output_pdf [, degrees]`